Page id: 5158

 - Visual identity: Zsigmond Bernáthy, LIW Digital Agency and David Muresan

 - Video editing: Jozsef Halmen, Kornél Szilágyi and Ana Stanic

-- “Roma Cultural History Initiative” project coordinator: Ágota Szilágyi-Kispista
+- “Roma Cultural History Initiative” project coordinator until December 2020: Ágota Szilágyi-Kispista

-- Special thanks to: Andrea Petrus and Zsófia Bihari
+- Special thanks to: Natali Tomenko, Andrea Petrus and Zsófia Bihari

-RomaMoMA – The Digital Roma Museum is part of ERIAC’s Roma Cultural History Initiative financed by the German Federal Foreign Office (FFO).
+RomaMoMA – The Digital Roma Museum was launched in the framework of ERIAC’s Roma Cultural History Initiative financed by the German Federal Foreign Office (FFO).